tanmoysr/ComicBook/README.md

 # ComicBook
-This repository consists of three solution.
+This repository consists of three solutions.
 1. CommicBookWeb: Based on ASP.NET MVC
 2. ComicBookManager: Based on Entity Framework
 3. CommicBookWebManager: Based on Entity Framework with ASP.NET MVC

 ## CommicBookWeb
-This is a gallary of comic books showing in different pages.\
+This is a gallery of comic books shown on different pages.\
 Home Page\
 ![Home](./OutputPics/Web/Home.png)\
 Book Detail\
 ![Detail](./OutputPics/Web/BookDetail.png)

 ## ComicBookManager
-This is a console app to do CRUD operation in a database.\
+This is a console app to do CRUD operations in a database.\
 Home\
 ![Home](./OutputPics/Manager/Home.png)\
 Book Detail\